Operation Lorraine: The operation

 The operation was launched on October 29, the French took Phú Thọ on November 5, Phu Doan on November 9 and finally Phù Yên on November 14.
 The French assault columns were delayed by poor roads unsuitable for armoured vehicles, Việt Minh sabotage and the low-lying waterlogged terrain.
-The assault on Phú Yên is notable as a tank company of Mobile Group 1 discovered two Molotova trucks manufactured and supplied by the Soviet Union.
-This was the first proof of Soviet military assistance to the Viet Minh and by the end of the Indochina War, close to 800 Molotovas would be delivered to the Viet Minh.
+The assault on Phú Yên is notable as a tank company of Mobile Group 1 discovered two Molotov trucks manufactured and supplied by the Soviet Union.
+This was the first proof of Soviet military assistance to the Viet Minh and by the end of the Indochina War, close to 800 Molotovs would be delivered to the Viet Minh.

 General Giáp planned to wait until the French supply lines were overextended at which point they could be harassed and eventually forced to withdraw.
 Instead of cancelling his offensive into the T'ai country, Giáp detached Regiment 36 of the 308th Division and Regiment 176 of the 316th Division to defend the important supply bases at Yên Bái and Thái Nguyên.

 While the French seized large amounts of stores, the Việt Minh withdrew rather than engaging and the operation had failed to distract Giáp from the T'ai country.
 General Salan cancelled the operation on November 14, beginning to withdraw back to the De Lattre Line.

 The only major fighting during the operation came during the withdrawal, when the Việt Minh Regiment 36 ambushed Groupe Mobiles 1 and 4 on Route 2 in a narrow valley near Chan Muong on morning of November 17.
 The Việt Minh managed to blow up one of the leading tanks, completely blocking the road and then, covered by heavy weapons fire from the surrounding hills, proceeded to methodically destroy the convoy.
 French air support eased the pressure on the forces caught in the valley and then in the afternoon the 2nd Battalion, 2nd Foreign Infantry Regiment and the Battalion de Marche Indochinois (BMI) inside the valley and the lead elements of Groupe Mobile 1 outside the ambush area counterattacked against the Việt Minh, culminating with a bayonet charge by the BMI.
 At this point the Việt Minh disengaged and the withdrawal could continue with the column arriving at Ngoc Tap at 22:30.
 The French had lost 56 dead, 125 wounded and 133 missing and 12 vehicles including 1 tank and 6 half-tracks destroyed.

 Overall the French lost around 1,200 men during the operation.
 The operation failed to divert the Việt Minh offensive against the T'ai country or seriously damage its logistical network.